 But you know what would be a very unreasonable course of action?
 Grabbing a flamethrower and burning the ant, as well as the rest of your house, down.
 Sure, it’d effectively get rid of your ant problem, but now you’ve got a whole other host of problems to deal with now.

 That’s how Accutane (also known as “isotretinoin”) is when it comes to treating acne.
 Yes, it’s arguably an effective way to get rid of your breakouts, but gosh.
 The side effects of it, friends… they’re seriously bad and totally not worth it, period.

-Now, the mechanism of action for Accutane for acne is pretty similar to that of vitamin B5 for acne.
+Now, the mechanism of action for Accutane for acne is pretty similar to that of vitamin B5 for skin health.
 Because it’s a vitamin A derivative, it can help treat your breakouts, and the link between taking vitamin A and acne is undisputed.

 However, why in the world would you want to take such a dangerous medication when much better options exist?
-If you’re looking for a reliable, proven, and – most importantly! – safe alternative to Accutane, then you need a treatment that will go after what’s causing the acne.
+If you’re looking for a reliable, proven, and safe alternative to Accutane, then you need an acne treatment that will go after what’s causing the acne.